livewires/python-polygon-painter/worksheets/05-challenge-letters.md

 # Challenge - Letters

-Time for a second challenge!
+Time for another challenge!
 You don't have to use Turtle to draw shapes, you can use it to draw anything you like.

 ## The challenge